Devon Allman

-Devon Allman (born August 10, 1972) is an American guitarist, vocalist, songwriter, and record producer.
+Devon Lane Allman (born August 10, 1972) is an American guitarist, vocalist, songwriter, and record producer.
 He is the son of musician and singer-songwriter Gregg Allman and has appeared occasionally as a guest musician for Gregg Allman and The Allman Brothers Band.
 Allman is the founder and bandleader of Honeytribe, also known as Devon Allman's Honeytribe, with whom he released two albums and toured across North America and Europe.
 Prior to Honeytribe, Allman contributed to several other musical recordings, notably Vargas Blues Band and the A Song for My Father compilation album.
 He was one of the original members of Royal Southern Brotherhood and contributed to their first two studio albums and toured with them.
 In 2013, Allman launched his solo career as the Devon Allman Band, and has since released three albums.
 His latest tour, branded as the Devon Allman Project, features special guest Duane Betts.

 Early years

-Allman is the son of Gregg Allman (of The Allman Brothers Band) and Shelley Kay Jefts.
+Allman is the son of Gregory Lenoir "Gregg" Allman (of The Allman Brothers Band) and Shelley Kay Winters.
 His parents divorced when he was an infant, and he grew up in Corpus Christi, Texas, in Cleveland, Ohio, in Tennessee, and in St. Louis, Missouri, raised by his mother.

 Allman began playing music as a teen, but was not influenced by his father.
 He did not meet his father until he was in his teens, but they then bonded instantly.
 For several years in the 1990s he performed around the growing St. Louis blues and rock music scene, while also managing a suburban Guitar Center store where he met his future Royal Southern Brotherhood bandmate, Mike Zito.

 In his twenties, Allman tried various musical styles and sounds to distance himself from his father's sound and avoid obvious comparisons, though his father did not meddle in Allman's career.
 In his thirties, Allman embraced the blues and rock genres.